mazipan/hello-open-source/README.md

 ## 🥶 Do I need to attach my real name?

 No, you can put a fake data.
-We just want to learn about a contributtion flow in the open source ecosystem.
+We just want to learn about a contribution flow in the open source ecosystem.

 ## 🙈 Do it with your own risk